ysard/libre-printer/README.md

 the exchanges and the update of the Arduino from a simple USB plug (we avoid the proprietary connectors or the limited use of a RaspberryPi HAT).

-### Software
+### Softwares

 The core software collecting the data interpreted by the interface can be executed on any machine running GNU/Linux.
+The same applies to the plugins and most of the converters.

-It should be noted that the recent versions of the program converting ESC/P and ESC/P2 data are those of the Retroprinter project, which has only been compiled for the ARM platform (i.e. Raspberry Pi).
+**Since 2026** we provide a **much better and very powerful** converter ([Escapy](https://github.com/ysard/escapy)) for this job.

-However, we offer a slightly older (but functional) version of the converter that is compilable on all platforms.
+The **legacy backend** of the program converting ESC/P and ESC/P2 data is based on the binary of the RetroPrinter project, which has only been compiled for the ARM platform (i.e. Raspberry Pi).
+An older version is available on all the platforms.

 ## Why this project?